NCBE COVID-19 FAQs

 No. The remote test is not comparable to the UBE, and the scores will be used by jurisdictions to help them make local admission decisions only.

-Which jurisdictions have made announcements about the July bar exam?
+Which jurisdictions have made announcements about the fall bar exams?

-For a list of jurisdictions that have made announcements about the July bar exam, visit July 2020 Bar Exam: Jurisdiction Information.
+For a list of jurisdictions that have made announcements about the fall bar exams, visit July 2020 Bar Exam: Jurisdiction Information.
 We will continue to update this list as we receive information from the jurisdictions.

-Does NCBE decide if/when the bar exam will be held in July?
+Does NCBE decide if/when the bar exam will be held?
 If not, who makes that decision?

-Each jurisdiction will decide whether to hold the bar exam in July.
+Each jurisdiction decides whether to hold the bar exam.
 NCBE’s role is to provide tests for the jurisdictions to use.

 Can I sit for both the July exam and a fall exam?